K-Dharshini/Ex-08---Interactive-Image-Gallery/README.md

 ## DESIGN STEPS:

 ### Step 1:
-Create a new frame in Figma.
+Create a new HTML file to set up the main structure of the gallery.

 ### Step 2:
-Choose a preset size based on the gallery layout.
+Choose a layout for the gallery – either a grid or list format – to display the images attractively.

 ### Step 3:
-Select grid or list shapes for displaying images.
+Use CSS to style the gallery, applying grid or flexbox for arranging images in a neat format.

 ### Step 4:
-Import images to populate the gallery.
+Add images to the gallery by linking to your source images or placeholders.

 ### Step 5:
-Implement JavaScript for hover effects, image detail view, and zoom.
+Use JavaScript to add interactivity.
+Implement hover effects for smooth image scaling.
+Add a click event to each image for an enlarged detail view.
+Include navigation and zoom options within the detail view.

 ### Step 6:
-Validate the HTML, CSS, and JavaScript code.
+Validate your HTML, CSS, and JavaScript code to ensure cross-browser compatibility and responsive design.

 ### Step 7:
-Publish the website on the assigned URL.
+Deploy the gallery by hosting it on your preferred platform or assigned URL.

 ## PROGRAM:
+# T.HTML
 ~~~
 <!DOCTYPE html>
 <html lang="en">